AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-4.md

   </tr>
   <tr>
    <td>Snippets</td>
    <td><li>How many <a href="/help/marketo/product-docs/personalization/segmentation-and-snippets/snippets/create-a-snippet.md" target="_blank">snippets</a> are there?
 Are they being used?
-If not, consider using them for <a href="/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/add-a-snippet-to-an-email.md" target="_blank">email</a> and <a href="/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/add-a-snippet-to-a-landing-page.md" target="_blank">landing page</a> footer content, logos, and more.</li></td>
+   <br/>If not, consider using them for <a href="/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/add-a-snippet-to-an-email.md" target="_blank">email</a> and <a href="/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/add-a-snippet-to-a-landing-page.md" target="_blank">Landing Page</a> footer content, logos, and more.</li></td>
   </tr>
  </tbody>
 </table>